Broadway Is My Beat: Closing

 Time was elastic, a fairly easy trick in the theater of the mind.
 Stories closed, more often than not on a pensive, melancholy note, quickly after the climax of the program.
 Rarely was the case reviewed; more likely Clover would philosophize, as in the show's opening, with a bit of prose that ran from purple to stunningly poignant, ending in a reprise of the show's setup, e.g.:

+Production

+With Anthony Ross portraying Times Square Detective Danny Clover, the show originated from New York City through May 29, 1949.
+Beginning on July 7, 1949, it originated from Hollywood.
+Larry Thor began playing Clover with the program's move to the west coast.

+The series featured music by Robert Stringer, and scripts by Peter Lyon.
+John Dietz directed for producer Lester Gottlieb (eventually succeeding him as producer).
+Bern Bennett was the original announcer.

+When the series was broadcast from Hollywood, producer Elliott Lewis directed a new cast in scripts by Morton S. Fine and David Friedkin.

 Critical response

 A review in the trade publication Variety called the program "another whodunit with an incidental Gotham background that should appeal to the mystery fans."
 The review also mentioned "smoothly meshing production gears, solid performances by an ace cast and some firstrate (sic) musical scoring by Robert Stringer."